viorage/Guides/RazorBlack/README.md

 |steven bradley|
 |chamber lin|

 Usernames are usually single words with no spaces.
 There are a few common ways accounts are made, one being `first-initial.lastname` so an example here would be 'd.port'.
-Another option is `first-name.last-initla` so `daven.port`.
+Another option is `first-name.last-initial` so `daven.port`.
 Then there are the same options without the `.` so `davenp` and `dport`.
 The file above was named `sbradley.txt` so that gives us a hint.

 Let's be thorough here and just create a username list with several different options using `username_generator` from github.